vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 Similar to other CVEs disclosed recently by the Apache Software Foundation, this one requires a specific non-default configuration, so it is not generally applicable to all uses of Log4j.
 Unlike other recent CVEs, this one requires that the attacker modify the Log4j configuration file in order to configure it in a way that allows a remote code execution.
 Keep in mind that an attacker that has privileged access to a web application's configuration files is already a serious threat.

 More to come.
 Every environment is different so evaluate these disclosures in the context of your own workloads and infrastructure.
 In general, please continue to focus on the remediations & mitigations for CVE-2021-44228.
-And, as always, please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated with new information.
+And, as always, please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated with new information.

 ### December 29, 2021 - 1230 PST

 At this time the newest Log4j vulnerability disclosure from the Apache Software Foundation, CVE-2021-44832, does not appear to impact VMware products directly.
 Keep in mind that this vulnerability requires a specific non-default configuration which limits its applicability.
 It also requires that the attacker modify the Log4j configuration file in order to configure it in a way that allows a remote code execution.
 An attacker that has privileged access to a web application's configuration files is already a serious threat.

 Due to the upcoming holidays and rate of change this week the next update will be January 3, 2022.
 If there are new developments we will update this page.
 The VMSA itself is always the definitive guide to what is and isn't affected, and the patches & workarounds.
-Please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.
+Please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.

 ### December 31, 2021 - 1230 PST

 An unscheduled update, to remind everyone to ensure that the workarounds you've implemented are the current ones.
 A few days after CVE-2021-44228 was first disclosed the Apache Software Foundation changed their mitigation guidance for CVE-2021-44228 when they disclosed CVE-2021-45046.
 VMware followed by updating the workarounds with additional guidance that addresses CVE-2021-45046 in addition to CVE-2021-44228.
 Products which have not been patched or had the **_complete_** current workaround applied may continue to be at risk of compromise by malicious actors.
 Please double-check to ensure that the procedures you used for mitigation are the current ones.
 Attackers are actively exploiting CVE-2021-44228 so it is important.

 The VMSA itself is always the definitive guide to what is and isn't affected, and the patches & workarounds.
-Please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.
+Please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.

 For those of you already in 2022, we hope it is going well, and for those still in 2021 please have a great holiday.